StudySmarter - The all-in-one study app.

 Physical health and safety risks associated with computer use mainly include musculoskeletal problems, eye strain, and mental health issues.
 Cyber security risks can include phishing attacks, malware, and unsecured networks.

-What are some computer health and safety guidelines?
+What are health and safety issues with computer use?